 Current Sub-function: Religious Structure (Submitted on November 15, 2008, by Mike Stroud of Bluffton, South Carolina.)

 Categories. • African Americans • Churches & Religion • Notable Buildings •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 15, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,876 times since then.
+This page has been viewed 1,936 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on November 15, 2008, by Mike Stroud of Bluffton, South Carolina.
 4, 5, 6. submitted on May 10, 2009, by Mike Stroud of Bluffton, South Carolina. • Christopher Busta-Peck was the editor who published this page.